LAS VEGAS ANESTHESIA ERROR LAWYERS

 - Errors made during intubation (inserting a tube into the patient’s mouth and down through the windpipe to assist in breathing)

-- Encountering interactions between patient’s medication and anesthesia
+- Encountering interactions between a patient’s medication and anesthesia

 - Brain damage from lack of oxygen